UniversalRobots/Universal_Robots_ROS_Driver/ur_robot_driver/README.md

 **Note to e-Series users:**
 The robot won't accept script code from a remote source unless the robot is put into *remote_control-mode*.
 However, if put into *remote_control-mode*, the program containing the **External Control** program node can't be started from the panel.
-If this behavior is required, please use the headless mode that does not require having a program running on the teach pendant.
-Note: The current headless mode doesn't offer the full functionality of the teach pendant.
+For this purpose, please use the **dashboard** services to load, start and stop the main program running on the robot.
+See the [ROS-API documentation](doc/ROS_INTERFACE.md) for details on the dashboard services.

 For using the **tool communication interface** on e-Series robots, a `socat` script is prepared to forward the robot's tool communication interface to a local device on the ROS PC.
 See [the tool